-Weight gain especially in the waist line and thighs is the major problem of menopause that most women experience.
-Women may put on weight in their middle ages due to changes that occur caused by menopause.
+Weight gain especially in the waistline and thighs is the major problem of menopause that most women experience.
+Women may put on weight in their middle ages due to changes that occur, caused by menopause.
 There are several causes for this.
 Some women find exercise during menopause difficult.
-As they face some other problems like hot flash, sleeping disorders etc they do not exercise as they would have prior to menopause.
+As they face some other problems like hot flashes, sleeping disorders, etc they do not exercise, as they would have prior to menopause.
 Another reason is many women consume highly processed, high carbohydrate foods.
 It is difficult to burn these excess kilojoules by exercise or other activities.

 Some ways you can prevent obesity include increasing your physical activity.
-Do whatever activity you like doing such as gardening, dancing etc. Another way is to avoid driving to places where you can reach by walking.
+Do whatever activity you like doing such as gardening, dancing, etc. Another way is to avoid driving to places where you can reach by walking.
 Do some exercise at least for 30 minutes every day.
-Keep yourself physically active that in turn can avoid unwanted thinking, so you can get relief from stress and depression also as mood changes are often a complication with weight gain.
+Keeping yourself physically active, can assist in the management of stress, anxiety, and depression as well as providing weight loss.

 As you are growing older you require fewer kilojoules than when you were younger.
 This is because your digestive system slows as you age.
-Eat healthy, avoid fast foods, deep fried food, highly processed foods, lollies, chips, soft drinks and cakes.
+Eat healthily, avoid fast foods, deep-fried food, highly processed foods, lollies, chips, soft drinks, and cakes.
 A whole foods diet is rich in vitamins and minerals and will help you to control your menopause problems.
 Eat only when you feel hungry and eat enough to satisfy your hunger only.
 Eating late at night will lead to weight gain, so plan your dinner before 8 p.m.
 Avoid oily and high sugar snacks and fatty high sugar desserts.
-Instead eat lots of fresh fruits, vegetable, salads, nuts and good quality protein such as fish, chicken, red meat, cheese or eggs.
-Yoghurt, popcorn, nuts, fruit and veggie sticks are great snack options that are easy to pack into the lunch box.
+Instead eat lots of fresh fruits, vegetables, salads, nuts, and good quality protein such as fish, chicken, red meat, cheese, or eggs.
+Yogurt, popcorn, nuts, fruit, and veggie sticks are great snack options that are easy to pack into the lunch box.

 Some lifestyle changes are often enough to treat menopausal weight gain.
 You can also consult with your naturopath who can help you with making these changes and also provides a range of other testing and treatment options that will help you to manage your health.